< Back

 St John the Evangelist; St Bartholomew.
 Wood, 28 x 21.

 St John is shown with his finger on his lips – a common way of portraying the saint in Byzantine art.
 St Bartholomew holds the knife with which he was flayed.
 Two panels from a predella with half-length figures of Christ and the Apostles.
 The Christ is in El Paso.
-Another of the surviving Apostles (Saint Peter) is in the Yale University Gallery at New Haven, and two more (Saint Andrew and an Evangelist) are in private collections.
-(The Evangelist was sold at Christie's, New York, in January 2001 for $171,000.)
+Another of the surviving Apostles (Saint Peter) is in the Yale University Gallery at New Haven, and two more (Saint Andrew and an Apostle holding a Book) are in private collections.
+(The Apostle holding a Book was sold at Christie's, New York, in January 2001 for $171,000 and at Sotheby's, New York, in February 2024 for $1.51 million.)
 Formerly in the Castelbarco collection; given to the museum by Dott.
 Giuseppe Levis.

 Montefiore dell’Aso (25 km northeast of Ascoli Piceno).
 Polo Museale di San Francesco.